 Now I want to juxtapose my messy mind map with this other map, an actual historical map that shows the situation in Europe in May 1943.
 Everything that is green on this map is the occupied territory.
 As you can see, there are these little pink dots that mark the only liberated territories in Europe at the time.
 These dispersed pink dots of freedom stand for the movement of the anti-fascist struggle of the Yugoslav communist partisans.
-And, importantly, 34% of the partisan guerrilla fighters were truly internationalist and recognized all kinds of grasswomen.
-That means that around 150,000 Yugoslav root, guerrilla struggles beyond state politics? women joined the guerrilla struggle against fascism.
-Now, keeping in mind the footage I referred to from Can we imagine not leaving the earth and the gravity Jihan's films, I want to draw attention to what happens behind but rather embracing a messy, minor planetarity the moment when the guerrilla struggle turns into a based on the politics of care, of that which resides not state-be it a nation state, or, in this case, Socialist in the grandiose nomos of the Earth, but rather in its messy oikos.
-Such deeply grounded, terrestrial politics state.
-Although the Yugoslav Communist Party introduced new legal codes to ensure the legal equality of would thus not be based on the globe as seen from outwomen and so on, patriarchy persisted.
-Yugoslav femier space, that globe, which, as Spivak says, only exists nists often lament the fact that after the battle had in our computers, but rather on what Yugoslav feminists been won, Yugoslav women guerrilla fighters were in the 1970s called, "the invisible matter."
-That invisimore or less expected to return to the kitchen and reble matter that inherently resists subsumption into the sume their duties of social reproduction, even though structure of the state, that exists in the dis-identifying it is known that they never left the kitchen, and that and complex borderlands of Gloria Anzaldúa, between even during the liberation struggle, women were opersmall vertigos that happen in the space and outside of ating machine guns as much as they were nursing the linear, Promethean time, unordained, unelevated, unruwounded and cooking in improvised kitchens and on ly, near the fire of the earthly oikos.
-I am committed here open fire in the mountains and forests where the battle not to the Prometheus who heroically brings us fire but was happening.
-What is, thus, often unconsciously into the fire itself and those who maintain it and care for it.
-Can we think about fire without Prometheus? herited by the Yugoslav feminists is the deeply masculinist, neo-Marxist presumption that what is somewhat sententiously called political subjectivation happens I am remembering now Temitayo's playground-interin that phantasmagorical, transparent space of 'true vention.
-Playgrounds can be restricting and dull.
-Libepolitical', that unfold in clean, linear time, on the grand horizon of universal history, of that which has nothing to do with the ahistorical and torturous circularity of dirty dishes, poopy diapers and smelly socks.
+And, women.
+That means that around 150,000 Yugoslav women joined the guerrilla struggle against fascism.
+Jihan's films, I want to draw attention to what happens the moment when the guerrilla struggle turns into a state-be it a nation state, or, in this case, Socialist state.
+Although the Yugoslav Communist Party introduced new legal codes to ensure the legal equality of women and so on, patriarchy persisted.
+Yugoslav feminists often lament the fact that after the battle had been won, Yugoslav women guerrilla fighters were more or less expected to return to the kitchen and resume their duties of social reproduction, even though it is known that they never left the kitchen, and that even during the liberation struggle, women were operating machine guns as much as they were nursing the wounded and cooking in improvised kitchens and on open fire in the mountains and forests where the battle was happening.
+What is, thus, often unconsciously inherited by the Yugoslav feminists is the deeply masculinist, neo-Marxist presumption that what is somewhat sententiously called political subjectivation happens in that phantasmagorical, transparent space of 'true political' that unfolds in clean, linear time, on the grand horizon of universal history, of that which has nothing to do with the ahistorical and torturous circularity of dirty dishes, poopy diapers and smelly socks.